SynDistNet: Self-Supervised Monocular Fisheye Camera Distance Estimation Synergized with Semantic Segmentation for Autonomous Driving: Network Architecture

-Previous depth estimation networks~\cite{Godard2019, zhou2017unsupervised} use normal convolutions for capturing the local information in an image, but the convolutions' receptive field is quite small.
-Inspired by~\cite{ramachandran2019stand}, who took self-attention in CNNs even further by using stand-alone self-attention blocks instead of only enhancing convolutional layers.
-The authors present a self-attention layer which may replace convolution while reducing the number of parameters.
-Similar to a convolution, given a pixel $x_{ij} \in \mathbb{R}^{d_{in}}$ inside a feature map, the local region of pixels defined by positions ${a b} \in \mathcal{N}_k(ij)$ with spatial extent $k$ centered around $x_{ij}$ are extracted initially which is referred to as a memory block.
-For every memory block, the single-headed attention for computing the pixel output $z_{ij} \in \mathbb{R}^{d_{out}}$ is then calculated by: where $q_{ij} = W_Q x_{ij}$ are the \emph{queries}, \emph{keys} $k_{ab} = W_K x_{ab}$, and \emph{values} $v_{ab} = W_V x_{ab}$ are linear transformations of the pixel in position $ij$ and the neighborhood pixels.
+where $q_{ij} = W_Q x_{ij}$ are the \emph{queries}, \emph{keys} $k_{ab} = W_K x_{ab}$, and \emph{values} $v_{ab} = W_V x_{ab}$ are linear transformations of the pixel in position $ij$ and the neighborhood pixels.
 The learned transformations are denoted by the matrices W. $\texttt{softmax}_{a b}$ defines a softmax applied to all logits computed in the neighborhood of $ij$. $W_Q, W_K, W_V \in \mathbb{R}^{d_{out} \times d_{in}}$ are trainable transformation weights.
 There exists an issue in the above-discussed approach, as there is no positional information encoded in the attention block.
 Thus the Eq.~\ref{eq:attention} is invariant to permutations of the individual pixels.
 For perception tasks, it is typically helpful to consider spatial information in the pixel domain.
 For example, the detection of a pedestrian is composed of spotting faces and legs in a proper relative localization.
 The main advantage of using self-attention layers in the encoder is that it induces a synergy between geometric and semantic features for distance estimation and semantic segmentation tasks.
 In~\cite{vaswani2017attention} sinusoidal embeddings are used to produce the absolute positional information.
 Following~\cite{ramachandran2019stand}, instead of attention with 2D relative position embeddings, we incorporate relative attention due to their better accuracy for computer vision tasks.
 The relative distances of the position $ij$ to every neighborhood pixel $(a,b)$ is calculated to obtain the relative embeddings.
 The calculated distances are split up into row and column distances $r_{a-i}$ and $r_{b-j}$ and the embeddings are concatenated to form $r_{a-i,b-j}$ and multiplied by the query $q_{ij}$ given by:

 It ensures the weights calculated by the softmax function are modulated by both the relative distance and content of the key from the query.
 Instead of focusing on the whole feature map, the attention layer only focuses on the memory block.